Mathias-g/grist-tree-map-widget/README.md

   truth, so a bad initial calibration is not something you can undo later.
 - Grist's own theme isn't readable from inside a widget iframe, so light/dark follows your operating system unless you override it in the widget.
+- Map rows are matched to plants tables by table id, and Grist derives that id from the table's name.
+Renaming a plants table breaks the link; the widget detects the stranded row and offers to reconnect it, but the association isn't rename-proof.
 - The `Map_images` table isn't the widget's selected table, so there's no change subscription for it.
 Editing calibration directly in the table shows up on next reload.
 - Attachment images are re-fetched on every widget load, since the download URL carries a